Skip to content

 Revival Board

-Dead apps with validated demand, transferable assets, and explicit founder opt-in for sale, partnership, or rebuild interest.
+Dead apps with useful public signals, transferable assets, and explicit founder opt-in for sale, partnership, or rebuild interest.
 Revive scores are editorial and directional.

 FailedCompositeSeeking partner